Iana-Kasimova-TR/memory_agents_notes/Agents/Memory of agents.md

 if we have direct state comparison it is just measure similarity, bit if it is not, then we divide a goal on sequential subgoals.
 Each subgoal is associated with a labeled state, that indicates its completion

+**As I understand the each task for each environment were annotated by subgoals by annotators(and they have a set of iterations for annotators) so that to improve quality of annotation for subgoals**

+Ability to engage in multi round interactions -
+We analyze how the models proceed across long-range interactions.
+Specifically, we calculate the progress rate relative to the number of interaction steps